An employer may apply for Schedule 1 coverage if their operation:

-When an employer's coverage has been cancelled, either by the employer or by the WSIB, the employer may reapply for coverage by application.
+When an employer's coverage has been cancelled, either at the request of the employer or by the WSIB, the employer may reapply for coverage.
 Before the WSIB reinstates coverage for a previously registered employer, any previously unpaid amounts must be paid in full.
 It should be noted that during the period of time in which the account is cancelled, the workers would not be covered in case of a work-related injury.
 Once the employer re-applies for coverge and the WSIB reinstates the account, coverage for the workers begins from that time forward.

 Requests to cancel coverage

-Employers requesting cancellation of Schedule 1 application coverage must send a written request to the WSIB.
+Employers requesting cancellation of their by application Schedule 1 coverage must send a written request to the WSIB.

-For employers whose business activities are not mandatorily covered under Schedule 1 or Schedule 2, coverage will be cancelled effective the last day of the month in which the WSIB receives a certified cheque for the full payment of the departure premium (see below).
+For employers whose business activities are not mandatorily covered under Schedule 1 or Schedule 2, their coverage will be cancelled effective the date the WSIB receives the request for cancellation.
 For employers who also have optional insurance, the coverage will be cancelled effective the same date.

-For employers requesting to transfer back to Schedule 2, Schedule 1 coverage will also cease (and Schedule 2 coverage resumes) no later than 10 calendar days from the date the WSIB receives a certified cheque for the full payment of the departure premium (see below).
+For employers requesting to transfer back to Schedule 2, Schedule 1 coverage will also cease (and Schedule 2 coverage resumes) effective the date the WSIB receives the request for the transfer.
 For those who also have optional insurance, a consent form must be completed to continue optional insurance coverage under Schedule 2.

 Payment on cancellation

-For employers requesting cancellation, premiums are charged up to and including the last day that coverage is in effect, which includes the day the WSIB receives the full payment of the departure premium.
+For employers requesting cancellation, premiums are charged up to and including the last day that coverage is in effect.

 For employers no longer employing workers, premiums are charged up to and including the last day the business employs workers.

-All application employers remain responsible for all amounts previously owing on the account(s), even though they no longer have Schedule 1 coverage.
+All employers that had by application Schedule 1 coverage remain responsible for all amounts previously owing on the account(s), even though they no longer have Schedule 1 coverage.

 Optional insurance only

-Schedule 1 application coverage ceases at the same time an employer with optional insurance only (i.e., an independent operator or partnership not employing workers) requests the cancellation of the optional insurance.
+By application Schedule 1 coverage ceases at the same time an employer with optional insurance only (i.e., an independent operator or partnership not employing workers) requests the cancellation of the optional insurance.

 Providing notice to workers

-Employers whose business activities are not listed in either Schedule 1 or Schedule 2 and who cancel Schedule 1 application coverage are required to notify their workers that they will no longer have WSIB coverage.
+Employers whose business activities are not listed in either Schedule 1 or Schedule 2 and who cancel by application Schedule 1 coverage are required to notify their workers that they will no longer have WSIB coverage.

 Renewal of coverage

-Employers who withdraw from Schedule 1 application coverage may reapply for Schedule 1 coverage.
+Employers who withdraw from by application Schedule 1 coverage may reapply for Schedule 1 coverage.
 The WSIB reserves the right to grant or deny coverage.

 Workplace Safety and Insurance Act, 1997, as amended